eckao/compbio-alphafold-project/proteinstructures.md

 # Proteins and the Protein-Folding Problem
 ## What is a protein?
 Proteins are biomolecules made up of amino acids, the sequence of which determines the structure and function of each protein.
-In biological systems, proteins play complex and critical roles, larely responsible for structure, function, and regulation of a system’s tissues and organs.
+In biological systems, proteins play complex and critical roles, and are largely responsible for structure, function, and regulation of a system’s tissues and organs.
+You have likely heard of enzymes which are catalysts for important chemical reactions--these are also proteins!

 ## Orders of protein structure
 ### 1. Primary